AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/trends.md

 Trends offer the following chart settings.
 You can adjust the chart settings using the menu between the view type and calendar selector.

-* **Metric**: Sets the metric that you want to measure.
+* **Metric**: The metric that you want to measure.
 Options include Events, Sessions, Users, Events per session, and Events per user.
-* **Chart type**: Sets the type of visualization that you want to use.
+* **Chart type**: The type of visualization that you want to use.
 Options include Line, Bar, Stacked bar, and Stacked area.

 ## Apply time comparison